divija444/Binary-Classification-with-MNIST-CIFAR10/README.md

-Here is the properly formatted README.md file:

----

 # Overview

 This repository contains implementations for training and evaluating LR, SVM on the MNIST (handwritten digits) and PCA+FNN, CNNs on CIFAR-10 (object classification) datasets.
 The code includes preprocessing, training, and evaluation scripts.